 When you can see how many visitors each of your pieces of content is getting, as well as how many leads it’s yielding and where they are coming from, then you can get a clear picture of what works and what doesn’t.

-2. Discover Weakness & Strength in Your Content Marketing Strategy
+2. Helps Discover Weakness & Strength in Your Content Marketing Strategy

 Knowing both weaknesses and strengths in your content strategy is something you can do only by tracking your metrics.
 And this goes for all parts of your content marketing plan.